CleanroomMC/cleanroom-website/docs/groovy-script/mods/aether_legacy/enchanter_fuel.md

 ## Description

-By default, the Enchantar (Altar) takes Ambrosium Shards as fuel.
+By default, the Enchanter (Altar) takes Ambrosium Shards as fuel.
 Using GroovyScript, custom fuels can be added.

 ## Identifier